panunu/metropolia-thesis-latex/README.md

 #### Using git

+Note: git version control != GitHub 😉 You would need the paid version of Overleaf to directly sync with GitHub.

 1. Fork this project (optional (advantage of fork is to synchronize your github and overleaf projects with your local clone))
 1. Clone your fork (or this github project) to your local computer
 1. Follow the [instructions](https://www.overleaf.com/help/230-how-do-i-push-a-new-project-to-overleaf-via-git) to create a new Overleaf project from existing git repo